SteviLen420/TQE_simulation/TQE_BLACK_HOLE_CLEANUP_AND_RENEWAL.md

 As $T_{\text{dS}}$ approaches $T_*$ from above, $\beta(t)$ collapses and the coupling $f(E,I)$ relaxes toward unity, preparing the system for the reset phase.

 **Interpretation.** Λ-domination is the point where cosmology enforces neutrality.
-Once $a(t)$ becomes strictly exponential, every observer inherits the same Gibbons–Hawking bath, so no region can retain a privileged informational orientation.
+Once $a(t)$ becomes strictly exponential, every observer inherits the same Gibbons–Hawking bath, so no region can retain a privileged informational orientation—no matter which $I$-metric I monitor (KL scores, Fisher distances, or other candidates I still benchmark), they all collapse toward zero.
 The proportionality $\beta(t) \sim T_* / T_{\text{dS}}$ makes this explicit: the colder the de Sitter horizon, the smaller the selection pressure, the closer $f(E,I)$ sits to one.
 This section therefore sets the thermodynamic stage for why a reset is unavoidable—the universe has no statistical leverage left to prefer complexity.

 ## 2. Black Hole Thermodynamics as a Cleanup Mechanism